DonnyScript/Arithmetic_Encoder_Final/README.md

 ## How to use Arithma-Tech
 Select File Input if you want to compress/decompress an image (BMP).
 Or choose Text Input to compress raw text.
-If you are compressing a file: either drag-and-drop your image or click Browse... to choose one.
+If you are compressing a file: either drag-and-drop your image or click "Browse..." to choose one.
 For text, simply type or paste it.
-Then click Compress.
+Then click Compress, and select a location to save your text file.
 If you are decompressing a file: Click Decompress and select the file you want to decompress.
 Then select a location and name for the decompressed file.
 Open the File History dialog from the menu to review and manage logs"